siddhantj802/Databricks/README.md

 # Databricks
-This is a demo repository for practising integrating Databricks with my Git account.
+This is a spark project done on Azure DataBricks where I'm working on Formula 1 data available.